Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: Proof of Theorem ( - ) (Hamiltonian -model functor)

-where $\slice{\psi}{x}(g,\cdot)$ is given by the map \eqref{eq:V x}.
-By Remark \ref{rmk:lin quot}\reff{rmk:lin quot:quot} this is a well-defined symplectic representation of $\Stab{\psi}{x}$. \begin{rmks}[equivariant symplectomorphism, symplectic slice representations] Let $G$ be a Lie group, $(M,\om,\psi),(M',\om',\psi')$ symplectic $G$-actions, $\Phi:M\to M'$ a $G$-equivariant symplectomorphism, $x\in M$, and $x':=\Phi(x)$. \begin{enui}\item Since $\Phi$ is $G$-equivariant and injective, we have
+This map is a linear symplectic isomorphism \wrt $\BAR\om_x$ and $\BAR\om_{\psi_g(x)}$. \end{enui} \end{rmks} We define the \emph{symplectic quotient representation of $\psi$ at $x$} to be the map where $\quot{\psi}{x}(g,\cdot)$ is given by the map \eqref{eq:V x}.
+By Remark \ref{rmk:lin quot}\reff{rmk:lin quot:quot} this is a well-defined symplectic representation of $\Stab{\psi}{x}$ on the linear symplectic quotient $V^\psi_x$ of $(\im L_x)^{\om_x}$.\footnote{In the literature $\quot{\psi}{x}$ is called ``symplectic slice representation''.
+This terminology seems misleading, since $\quot{\psi}{x}$ does not involve any choice of a local slice.} \begin{rmks}[equivariant symplectomorphism, symplectic quotient representations] Let $G$ be a Lie group, $(M,\om,\psi),(M',\om',\psi')$ symplectic $G$-actions, $\Phi:M\to M'$ a $G$-equivariant symplectomorphism, $x\in M$, and $x':=\Phi(x)$. \begin{enui}\item Since $\Phi$ is $G$-equivariant and injective, we have

 Furthermore, we have $d\Phi(x)L^\psi_x=L^{\psi'}_{x'}$, and therefore, $d\Phi(x)\big(\im L^\psi_x\big)=\im L^{\psi'}_{x'}$.
 Since $\Phi$ is symplectic, it follows that $d\Phi(x)$ induces a map